Spaces of harmonic surfaces in non-positive curvature: Transversality theorems

 Recall that a subset of a topological space is residual if it is a countable intersection of dense open subsets.
-By the Baire Category theorem, residual sets are dense. \end{section}
+By the Baire Category theorem, residual sets are dense.
+Note that second countable implies Lindel{\"o}f.